AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 <InlineAlert slots="text"/>

-The output above reads `Hello Christine` because we've defined a default value at the action level.
-This takes precedence over values set at the package level or invocation time.
-When you share a package, this ensures that your params can't be overwritten at execution time.
-However if you intend to let the user define its own values, then you shouldn't define a default value.
+The output above reads `Hello Christine` because we've defined a default value at the action level, which takes precedence over values set at the package level or invocation time.
+When you share a package, this ensures that your parameters can't be overwritten at execution time.
+For values you want the user to define, don't define defaults .

-You can also substitute the name of the binding for the package name in other package commands:
+You can also substitute the name of the binding for the package name in other package commands, for example:

 `aio rt:package:get helloMyName`

 ## Browsing packages

-Over time, you&rsquo;ll develop many packages, and you may want to see them all.
-Of course there&rsquo;s a CLI command for this:
+To see all the packages in your namespace, enter this CLI command:

 `aio rt:package:list`

-This lists all the packages in the given namespace.
-Run it on yours now, and you should see both your package and the binding you created:
+It will show all your packages and the bindings you created:

 ```
 packages